Outdoor walking, early morning, hills loom above; a tidal wave of green,

 That were given by hunters, herders and crofters in times long forgot,

-When I was young; father took me their; the memories are something to revere.
+When I was young; father took me there; the memories are something to revere.

 It’s day 5 of writing201.
 Prompt word – ‘Map’, form – ‘Ode’, device – ‘Metaphor’.